 Possible majors and minors for Secondary Certification can be found on the college’s Certification-Only Secondary (COS) website.

 Professional Education Certification Program (PEC)

 The Professional Education Certificate Program is for persons with a Michigan Standard Teaching Certificate wishing to obtain a renewal of their Standard Teaching Certificate or upgrade to the Professional Teaching Certificate.
-Application forms for this program are available online at https://umdearborn.edu/cehhs/professional-development-training/post-degree-certification/post-degree-certification-application.
+Individuals with a Michigan Professional Teaching Certificate can also utilize this program to renew their current certificate.